 Ransomware is a type of malware that tries to extort money from you.
-One of the nastiest examples, CryptoLocker, takes your files hostage and holds them for ransom, forcing you to pay hundreds of dollars to regain access.
+There are many variants, starting with CryptoLocker, CryptoWall, TeslaWall, and many others.
+They hold your files hostage and hold them for ransom for hundreds of dollars.

 Most malware is no longer created by bored teenagers looking to cause some chaos.
 Much of the current malware is now produced by organized crime for profit and is becoming increasingly sophisticated.

 Not all ransomware is identical.
 The key thing that makes a piece of malware “ransomware” is that it attempts to extort a direct payment from you.